benjamin051000/gem5_mem_replacement/readme.md

 This will automatically run our several use cases and parse the terminal output + stats.txt file for each case

 ### results folder
 This has all the results.
-We care mostly aobut the ```stats.csv``` file that consolidates all the stats for each case
+We care mostly aobut the ```stats.csv``` file that consolidates all the stats for each case.